 Emblem.
 Approved on 9 March 2001.
-Awaiting redraw by TIOH.

 Blazon.
 On a disc Gules, in horizontal flight two flight symbols fesswise in bend Sable, each emitting a contrail to sinister chief Or, issuant from base a mountainous terrain earth colored Proper surmounting a bezant, all within a diminished bordure Yellow.